-In response to COVID-19, the education landscape is changing.
-Regardless of whether schools operate in person, online, or some combination of the two, Junior Achievement is dedicated to helping our next generation plan for the future and focus on their dreams by providing students, teachers, and parents with free online resources.
+In response to COVID-19, the education landscape has changed.
+Regardless of if schools are operating in person, online, or some combination of the two, Junior Achievement is dedicated to helping our next generation plan for the future and focus on their dreams by providing students, teachers, and parents with free online resources.

 JA Career Speakers is a collection of videos for teachers to share with students in grades 6-12.
 Teachers have the option to request a live virtual Q&A with any video volunteers who have indicated availability.